myreceiptt/nota-mini-app/README.md

 ## Prerequisites

-To use and extend this project, you should have:
+To use and extend this project in the way it was designed, you should have:

 - A **Base app** account
 - A **Farcaster** account
 - A **Vercel** account (for hosting)
 - A **Coinbase Developer Platform** (CDP) API key for OnchainKit / MiniKit

-These are not required just to explore the code locally, but they are needed once you want to ship the Mini App publicly.
+These are not required just to explore the code locally on your own machine, but they are needed once you want to ship the Mini App publicly in a compliant way.

 ---